core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Counter Signature Algorithm MUST take value from the "Value" column of the "COSE Algorithms" Registry, as updated in Section 10.2 of {{I-D.ietf-cose-rfc8152bis-algs}}.
 The value implies an associated key type, as "\[kty\]" is a listed capability of each registered algorithm.

 The EdDSA signature algorithm Ed25519 {{RFC8032}} is mandatory to implement.
-If elliptic curve signatures are used, it is recommended to implement deterministic signatures with additional randomness as specified in {{I-D.mattsson-cfrg-det-sigs-with-noise}}.
+If elliptic curve signatures are used, it is RECOMMENDED to implement deterministic signatures with additional randomness as specified in {{I-D.mattsson-cfrg-det-sigs-with-noise}}.

 ### Counter Signature Parameters ## {#ssec-common-context-cs-params}